 - Use a good quality bottle: You will want to use a high quality bottle that can seal tightly and hold pressure inside, so that the kombucha carbonation you created will not escape the bottle.
 The best bottle for fizzy kombucha is a flip-top bottle designed for carbonated drinks.
 The round-shaped flip-top bottles are stronger than the square shaped ones in resisting pressure, therefore less chance for cracking and explosion.

-- Use ingredients containing sugar to create carbonation: For example, bottle your kombucha with sweet fruits, sweet juice, honey, maple syrup, sugar etc. for 2nd fermentation.
+- Use ingredients containing sugar to create carbonation: For example, bottle your kombucha with sweet fruits, sweet juice, honey, maple syrup, organic sugar etc. for 2nd fermentation.
 The higher the sugar content of your additional ingredients, the more your are feeding the yeast, the more carbonation you will create.